Altered-Intellect/Study-Wiki-for-Tech-Impact-Winter-Class-2025/Study Wiki for Tech Impact/Study Questions.md

 4. What are some common security features found in the BIOS/UEFI Systems?
 (3.1.2.2)
 - encryption : TPM chip has the encryption key
-- secure boot : only by UEFI
+- secure boot : only by UEFI not BIOS
-- lojack :
+- lojack : used to locate, lock, delete a computer and its data remotely
-- passwords :
+- passwords : used to protect access level and the changes to the UEFI/BIOS

 5. What is the CMOS?
 (3.1.1.3)
 Complementary Metal Oxide Semiconductor, it is a dedicated memory chip that stores the setting of the BIOS